Extended letterplace correspondence for nongraded noncommutative ideals and related algorithms: -bases and -saturation

 \begin{proof} It is sufficient to prove that there is a \Gr\ $\N$-basis of $J + N$ modulo $N$ whose elements are all multilinear.
-Then, consider to apply the Buchberger algorithm to a $L$-basis of $J$.
+Then, consider to apply the Buchberger algorithm to an $L$-basis of $J$.
 By the product criterion and multihomogeneity of the computation, it is clear that for the monomials $m = \lcm(\lm(f),i\cdot\lm(g))$ where $f,g$ are elements of the current $\N$-basis, one has that either $m$ is multilinear or $m\in N$. \end{proof}

-Note that the above proposition provides another insight into the relationships between noncommutative structures and their commutative analogues subjected to the shift action of the monoid $\N$.
+Note that the above result, together with the comments after Definition \ref{GLB}, provide another insight into the subtle relationships between noncommutative structures and their commutative analogues subjected to the action of the monoid $\N$.

 Let us extend now the results of Section 4 and the previous ones to the algebras $\bF,\bP$.
-In what follows, {\em assume} the polynomial algebra $\bP$ be endowed with a place $\N$-ordering induced by a monomial ordering of $\bP(1)$ such that $t(1)\prec x_1(1)\prec x_2(1)\prec\ldots$.
-Therefore, the free associative algebra $F$ is provided with the graded right lexicographic ordering such that $t\prec x_1\prec x_2\prec\ldots$.
+In what follows, {\em assume} the polynomial algebra $\bP$ be endowed with a place $\N$-ordering which is induced by a monomial ordering of $\bP(1)$ such that $t(1)\prec x_1(1)\prec x_2(1)\prec\ldots$.
+Therefore, the free associative algebra $\bF$ is provided with the graded right lexicographic ordering such that $t\prec x_1\prec x_2\prec\ldots$.
 One obtains immediately the following result.